 - Weekly video rounds and many other teaching and research conferences.

-- Genetics program collaborating with the world-renowned Department of Genetics at Baylor and world genetics consortia.
+- Genetics program collaborating with the world-renowned Department of Molecular and Human Genetics at Baylor and world genetics consortia.

 - Productive experimental therapeutics program with over 30 ongoing clinical trials.